gilzoide/lallegro/README.md

 addons.
 Functions are renamed so the prefix `al_` is removed, so the calls to functions use the Lua module as the Allegro namespace.

-A more Lua-style API is to be created as well, with auto destroyed objects, metatables/metamethods, functional stuff, etc...
+A more Lua-style API is being created (the `.lua` files) as well, with auto destroyed objects, metatables/metamethods, iterators, functional stuff, etc...
 And it'll all be documented!

 Differences between the Allegro C API and this one is detailed in the [API diff document](apidiff.md).